 Farther south, one travels through largely Muslim counties until one reaches the Tibetan Autonomous Counties where Labrang Monastery is located.
-See ordinary Tibetans living in a beautiful landscape in this part of the southern portion of Gansu.

 The Yellow Mountains (or Huangshan in Mandarin) are incredibly famous in China for the mountain and pine tree landscape.
 Going to the Yellow Mountain area is an easy addition to any itinerary, especially if you're going to be in Shanghai.